sushil-up/Next-Auth/README.md

-# NextAuth Integration With Next js
+# NextAuth Integration In Next js

 This project showcases how to implement authentication using NextAuth with various OAuth providers.
 Specifically, it utilizes Google, Twitter, and GitHub for secure and convenient user sign-ins.